Could clean 2 ingredient cookies really taste well? Could they even be a perfect snack in between to satisfy sugar cravings?

 If you need a crunchier clean eating snack

-…then you will love my 2 following clean eating recipes:
+…then you will love my two following recipes: